This post may contain affiliate links. See our disclosure policy.

 Recipe Tips

-Use a stand mixer with the whisk or paddle attachment (a hand mixer can also be used if necessary) to mix your frosting.
+- Use a stand mixer with the whisk or paddle attachment (an electric mixer can also be used if necessary) to mix your frosting.

 One batch of this frosting should cover a 9×13 cake and even give you a little left over for decorating.
 If you want to do a lot of decorations, then you may want to consider making 1 ½ times the recipe.

-If you want to simply spread the frosting on the cupcakes, one batch will be plenty.
-If you want to use a star tip and put a lot of frosting on each one, then 2 batches should be used to make sure you have enough.
+When I’m making cupcakes it depends if I’m just spreading the frosting on top or if I’m piping it on.
+For simply spreading, one batch will be plenty for 24 cupcakes.
+If you want to use a star tip for piping on each one, then 2 batches should be used to make sure you have enough.

 Ways To Use Buttercream Frosting